svenkreiss/databench/v0.3/_sources/tutorial.txt

 `Databench examples repository <https://github.com/svenkreiss/databench_examples>`_ under the name
 `tutorial <https://github.com/svenkreiss/databench_examples/tree/master/analyses/tutorial>`_.
+For further information on Databench's capabilities, have a look at the :ref:`frontend-overview` section under *Frontend*.

 As mentioned before, please feel free to send comments about this tutorial.